eridur-de/mightyscape-1.2/README.md

 * https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2-zipmirror
 * https://github.com/eridur-de/mightyscape-1.2-zipmirror

 You can put the extracted files into your local or global Inkscape extension directory.
-Please refer to the [official documentation](https://inkscape-manuals.readthedocs.io/en/latest/extensions.html#installing-extensions).

 ## Upgrading MightyScape